Marvel U.K.

 Lightmaster |

-Having left Marvel Superheroes Monthly shortly before that title was cancelled, to go his new home in The Daredevils, the U.K.'s national hero was revamped by the definitive creative team of Alan Moore and Alan Davis.
+1983.
+The Daredevils hit the shops in January, with the U.K.'s national hero enjoying new adventures produced by the definitive creative team of Alan Moore and Alan Davis.
 They took Captain Britain to new heights of storytelling excellence, and introduced us to Captain U.K., the Fury and the Special Executive, amongst others.

 |